Contacts: Daryl G. Kimball, Executive Director, (202) 463-8270 x107

-Background: President George W. Bush entered the White House in 2001 vowing to cut U.S. nuclear weapons to “the lowest possible number consistent with our national security.”
-Similarly, Russian President Vladimir Putin supported lowering deployed U.S. and Russian strategic forces to less than 1,500 warheads.
+Background: Bush entered the White House in 2001 vowing to cut U.S. nuclear weapons to “the lowest possible number consistent with our national security.”
+Similarly, Putin supported lowering deployed U.S. and Russian strategic forces to less than 1,500 warheads.
 At that time, U.S. and Russian arsenals each contained close to the 1991 START I limit of 6,000 “accountable” warheads apiece, but the Kremlin’s forces were projected to decline more rapidly and deeply because of financial and technical limitations.

 The two presidents differed on how to pursue smaller forces.
 Bush advocated unilateral reductions so the United States could readily alter the size and composition of its arsenal over time and respond, if needed, to new threats.
 But Putin favored codifying reductions in a treaty to help preserve some parity and predictability between the United States and Russia.
 Facing persistent pressure from both the Kremlin and top U.S. lawmakers, the Bush administration agreed to negotiate a legally-binding accord.

 Nonetheless, the final product conformed closely to the Bush administration’s predisposed positions of minimizing constraints and maintaining flexibility.
-In March 2003, the Senate gave its advice and consent to ratification in a 95-0 vote, and SORT entered into force June 1, 2003.
-SORT contains only five articles and totals less than 500 words.
+On March 6, 2003, the Senate gave its advice and consent to ratification in a 95-0 vote, and SORT entered into force June 1, 2003.
+SORT contained only five articles and totaled less than 500 words.

-Reductions: Unlike past strategic arms control agreements between Moscow and Washington, SORT does not specify which warheads are to be reduced or how reductions should be made.
+Reductions: Unlike past strategic arms control agreements between Moscow and Washington, SORT did not specify which warheads had to be reduced or how reductions were to be made.

-There is no limit on how many strategic warheads the United States and Russia can keep in storage or reserve.
+There was no limit on how many strategic warheads the United States and Russia could keep in storage or reserve.
 On July 9, 2002, then-Secretary of State Colin Powell testified to the Senate Foreign Relations Committee, “The treaty will allow you to have as many warheads as you want.”
 Washington later announced in June 2004 that it planned to almost halve the total U.S. nuclear stockpile (deployed and non-deployed) of roughly 10,000 warheads by 2012 — a goal it achieved by 2007, leading the Bush administration to promise another 15 percent cut by 2012.

-SORT has no interim reduction levels or sublimits.
-The United States, however, has repeatedly stated it intends to lower its strategic warheads to 3,500-4,000 by 2007.
-Russia has not revealed any interim goals.
+SORT contained no interim reduction levels or sublimits.
+The United States, however, had repeatedly stated it intended to lower its strategic warheads to 3,500-4,000 by 2007.
+Russia did not reveal any interim goals.

-The treaty also does not regulate or constrain how deployed warheads are fielded.
-“Each party shall determine for itself the composition and structure of its strategic offensive arms,” the treaty declares.
-In effect, this means the United States and Russia can continue deploying multiple warheads on a single ICBM—a configuration banned by the 1993 START II accord.
-However, START II never entered into force and Russia repudiated the agreement on June 14, 2002—a day after the United States withdrew from the 1972 Anti-Ballistic Missile Treaty outlawing nationwide strategic ballistic missile defenses.
+The treaty also did not regulate or constrain how deployed warheads were fielded.
+“Each Party shall determine for itself the composition and structure of its strategic offensive arms,” the treaty declared.
+In effect, this meant the United States and Russia could continue deploying multiple warheads on a single ICBM—a configuration banned by the 1993 START II accord.
+However, START II never entered into force, and Russia repudiated the agreement on June 14, 2002—a day after the United States withdrew from the 1972 Anti-Ballistic Missile Treaty outlawing nationwide strategic ballistic missile defenses.

 The treaty established the Bilateral Implementation Commission (BIC) as a confidential forum for discussing SORT implementation issues.
-The BIC meets twice per year.
+The BIC was designed to meet twice per year.

 In conjunction with SORT, the United States and Russia also created the Consultative Group for Strategic Security to explore additional strategic arms matters.
 Under this framework, the two sides formed three working groups, including one on “offensive transparency” as well as missile defense and tactical nuclear weapons.
 The group on offensive transparency met only four times—the last time in January 2005—before it was disbanded.

-Withdrawal: Either party may withdraw from the agreement after providing a three months’ notice of its intent to do so.
-Atypical of most arms control treaties, the withdrawing party does not have to justify its action.
+Withdrawal: Either party could withdraw from the agreement after providing a three-months’ notice of its intent to do so.
+Atypical of most arms control treaties, the withdrawing party did not have to justify its action.